 Charitable Lead Trust

 A charitable lead trust can be used to transfer assets to children or others at a significantly reduced tax liability.
-The trust makes a fixed payment to the College for a specified term, measured either by someone's life or a selected number of years.
+The trust makes a fixed payment to the University for a specified term, measured either by someone's life or a selected number of years.
 After the trust term ends, the assets of the trust are either returned to you or passed on to children or other loved ones.
 If the assets are to be returned to you, you receive an income tax deduction when the trust is created.
 If the assets are passed on to heirs, applicable estate or gift taxes on the value of the gift are reduced or completely eliminated.
-The tax savings from a charitable lead trust may allow you to provide significant support for University of Mount Olive at little or no cost to heirs in terms of ultimate inheritance.
+The tax savings from a charitable lead trust may allow you to provide significant support for the University of Mount Olive at little or no cost to heirs in terms of ultimate inheritance.

 A charitable lead trust can be a powerful tool in gift and estate tax planning, but the technical complexities require careful consideration.
-University of Mount Olive’s Office of Gift Planning is glad to work with you and your financial advisors to see if a charitable lead trust is the right plan for you.
+The University of Mount Olive’s Office of Gift Planning is glad to work with you and your financial advisors to see if a charitable lead trust is the right plan for you.

 Mr. Wayne B. Roberts lives in Raleigh, NC.
 He grew up in the Beautancus area of Wayne County.
 His planned gifts include a bequest, a charitable remainder trust, and life insurance policy.
 Mr. Roberts says:

-“I met Dr. Burkette Raper in 1954, and I appreciate what he did for University of Mount Olive and the community.
+“I met Dr. Burkette Raper in 1954, and I appreciate what he did for the University of Mount Olive and the community.
 I’ve been interested in education and helping people, so setting up a planned gift was very important to me.
 I want to leave a lasting legacy for others at University of Mount Olive.”

 Dr. E. Lee Glover lives in Everett, PA.
 His planned gifts include a bequest, a charitable remainder unitrust, and four charitable gift annuities.
-Dr. Glover was always indebted to University of Mount Olive.
+Dr. Glover was always indebted to the University of Mount Olive.
 He says:

-“If not for University of Mount Olive, I would not have gone to college.
+“If not for the University of Mount Olive, I would not have gone to college.
 Times were tough in the 50s, and we had to work hard for our grades.
 We also had jobs on campus, which made us feel like part of the College.
-Supporting University of Mount Olive by making a planned gift is my way of paying back.
+Supporting the University of Mount Olive by making a planned gift is my way of paying back.
 I have attended other schools, but my loyalty is with University of Mount Olive.”

-University of Mount Olive thrives because of the support of numerous individuals.
+The University of Mount Olive thrives because of the support of numerous individuals.
 We are a private institution rooted in the liberal arts tradition with defining Christian values.
-The College, sponsored by the Convention of Original Free Will Baptists, has locations in Mount Olive, New Bern, Wilmington, Goldsboro, Research Triangle Park, Washington and Jacksonville.
+The University, sponsored by the Convention of Original Free Will Baptists, has locations in Mount Olive, New Bern, Wilmington, Goldsboro, Research Triangle Park, Washington and Jacksonville.